minus5/examples-services/README.md

 ## REST: second attempt

 `App` initiates the cycle every second with hope that there is some new data available on `Sensor`.
-If the data is unevenly distrubuted throuh time (it almost always is) it could emit ten events in one second and than have a period of silence several minutes long.
+If the data is unevenly distrubuted through time (it almost always is) it could emit ten events in one second and than have a period of silence several minutes long.
 It would be much better to push the data from `Sensor` to `App` the second it becomes available.

 For that purpose we might try to rearrange the layout to allow `Sensor` to initiate the the process.
 In that case the workflow might look like this: